Average Cost to Move a 4 Bedroom House

 Weight or cubic footage on the truck

 How much stuff you move has a direct impact on your move pricing.
-If you hire a moving company for a long-distance move, they’ll charge you based on how much your stuff weighs or takes up space on a truck (cubic feet).
+If you hire a moving company for a long-distance move, they’ll charge you based on how much your stuff weighs or how much space it takes up on a truck (cubic feet).

 Moving a four-bedroom home is no small task.
-Why not make it easier on yourself?
 These additional services might increase your move costs, but some customers happily spend the money to avoid the hassle:

 • Packing materials and services: The cost of boxes, tape, bubble wrap, blankets, and packing paper add up.
 If you don’t want to deal with packing yourself, you can always hire a professional mover to do it for you, although this level of white-glove service doesn’t come cheap.

 • Storage: Not everyone is ready to move into a new place right away.
 Storage is a popular add-on that gives you more wiggle room with move dates.
-Moving container companies sometimes include this for free, while moving companies might offer it for a flat monthly rate.
+Moving container companies sometimes include this for free, while some moving companies offer storage for a flat monthly rate.

-• Insurance coverage: Your renters or homeowner’s insurance policy will probably cover some of your move.
-Most moving companies also include basic value protection, but you can always buy up on additional coverage, especially for valuable or fragile items.
+• Insurance coverage: Your renters’ or homeowners’ insurance policy will probably cover some of your move.
+Most moving companies also include basic value protection, but you can always buy additional moving insurance, especially for valuable or fragile items.

 • Expedited service and guaranteed delivery dates: If you need your stuff delivered by a specific date, you’ll likely pay a rush fee.
 The same goes for guaranteed delivery dates, since most moving companies work within date ranges, not guaranteed dates.

-• Tips: People don’t always remember to budget for this, but it’s kind to tip your movers for a job well done.
+• Tips: People don’t always remember to budget for this expense, but it’s kind to tip your movers for a job well done.

 How to cut the cost of moving a four-bedroom home

-No matter how you slice it, moving a four-bedroom home will cost a few bucks.
-However, you can do a few things to reduce the cost of moving.
+No matter how you slice it, moving a four-bedroom home will cost you.
+However, there are a few steps you can take to reduce the cost of moving.

 Plan a DIY move